JFritzle/Mapsforge-for-MyTourbook/README.md

 Run MyTourbook at least once to initialize program's settings.

 2. Java runtime environment (JRE) or Java development kit (JDK)
 Note: JRE version 21 or higher is required by recent MyTourbook version.
+If MyTourbook however has installed it's own Java environment, JRE version 11 is sufficient.
 Each JDK contains JRE as subset.
 Windows: If not yet installed, download and install Java, e.g. from [Adoptium](https:/adoptium.net/de/temurin/releases).
 Linux: If not yet installed, install Java runtime package using Linux package manager.
-(Ubuntu: _apt install openjdk-<version\>-jre_ or _apt install openjdk-<version\>-jdk_ where _<version\>_ is 21 or higher)
+(Ubuntu: _apt install openjdk-<version\>-jre_ or _apt install openjdk-<version\>-jdk_ where _<version\>_ is sufficient or higher)

 3. Mapsforge tile server
 Open [mapsforgesrv releases](https://github.com/telemaxx/mapsforgesrv/releases).